-Figure 3.2: IANOS CrowdEquity Platform Main Use Case
+Figure 3.2: IANOS CrowdEquity Platform Main Use Case.

 The component will allow transactions made with normal currency or tokenized energy based on the Distributed-Ledger based energy Transactions.
-It will include secure decentralized dApps, such as token wallets, in order to support the management of the end-user portfolio and the processing of the transactions.
+It will include secure decentralized dApps, such as token wallets, in order to support the management of the end-user portfolio, and the processing of the transactions.
 The oversight of the end-user portfolio and the transactions is also going to be supported by visual analytics.
-Additionally, the platform will provide a forum and chatrooms that will enhance the communication and collaboration between islanders.